Mother Kills Daughter, Struggles Not To Laugh In Mugshot, Took A Shower After Killing

 “She [Villanueva] went to a rehab.
 She did a 90-day program and she came out good.
 She was doing good.
 She had a job.
 She tried to get help.
 I don’t know if she just relapsed, or I really can’t say what happened.
 Giovanna was just a precious little girl.
 She didn’t have a care in the world.
 She loved to play tag.
 She loved a lot of things.
 I can’t believe she’s gone.”

-Another friend, Stacey Carrizales revealed that she had been close to Villanueva for years and treated her little daughter as a niece.
-Carrizales described the young girl as happy, always wanting play.
+Another friend, Stacey Carrizales, revealed that she had been close to Villanueva for years and treated her little daughter as a niece.
+Carrizales described the young girl as happy, always wanting to play.
 She pointed out that it was not in Krystle’s character to hurt her daughter, but admitted that her struggle with drugs might have finally consumed her.

 “That’s not Krystle.
 That’s not her.
 It’s not.
 We’ve known her so well that it’s not her.
 It’s not her character.
 She [Villanueva] went through a lot of things and it’s very unfortunate that it went this way, this route.”